List of highest-grossing musical theatre productions

 The following is a list of highest-grossing musical theatre productions on Broadway, the highest-grossing musical theatre franchises globally, and the highest theatre admissions at the box office globally.

 Highest-grossing Broadway musical theatre productions

 The following is a list of the top 25 highest-grossing Broadway musicals since 1982, based on data collected by the Broadway League.
-These grosses do not take into account the effectsof inflation and as such the list is heavily skewed in favor of more recent Broadway shows.
+These grosses do not take into account the effects of inflation and as such the list is heavily skewed in favor of more recent Broadway shows.
 Moreover, the Broadway League did not begin collecting gross data until June 1984.
 Hence, accurate pre-1984 gross data is not available and this list should not be considered accurate for musicals that premiered on Broadway before that year.

 The Lion King sits at the top, with a Broadway gross of $2 billion.

 Dates refer to original Broadway productions, with notes added for future productions that outran the Broadway run.